 Want to nail this like a Charleston shrimper?
 Here’s my coastal wisdom:

-- Go light on salt in the marinade—the block’s got you covered with its ocean kiss.
+- Go light on salt in the marinade—the block adds plenty of briny flavor.

 - Apple or cherry wood keeps the smoke mild, lettin’ the tuna shine.
-Hickory’s bolder, so use it if you want a deeper vibe.
+Hickory’s bolder for a deeper coastal kick.

-- If you’re feelin’ fancy, add a pinch of sambal oelek to the marinade for a spicy kick, like a wave with some sass!
+- Add a pinch of sambal oelek to the marinade for a spicy wave, if you’re feelin’ bold.

-- Serve with a fennel salad or white rice for a light, beachy meal that screams summer.
+- Serve with a fennel salad or white rice for a light, beachy meal.

 What to Expect When Smoking Ahi Tuna on a Salt Block